 Previous Work: The Commission has provided successful grant administration of federal and state funding since the Agency's inception in 1964.
-In 2014, the Planning Commission submitted a successful Formula Program Grant to Ohio Development Services Agency targeting improved water services in Delphos.
-The Village of Lafayette successfully upgraded its sanitary sewer infrastructure in 2015 using Program monies.
-In 2015, Bath Township also completed necessary roadway paving projects in the Chipman Addition.
+In 2014, the Planning Commission submitted a successful Formula Program Grant to Ohio Department of Development targeting improved water services in Delphos.
+Using programmatic funds the Lafayette successfully upgraded its sanitary sewer infrastructure in 2015 and Bath completed roadway paving in the Chipman Addition.
 In 2016, the Village of Lafayette received funding to improve local roadways.
-No funding was available in 2017.
-In 2018 funding supported roadway improvements in the City of Delphos and the development of a centralized rural mailbox in the Village of Lafayette.
+In 2018 funding supported roadway improvements in the Delphos and the development of a centralized rural mailbox in Lafayette.